Skip to main content

 Taking Action on Cash Damming

 Cash damming offers rental property owners a powerful tool for accelerating mortgage payoff while creating legitimate tax savings.
-The strategy requires discipline, documentation, and ideally professional guidance—but the long-term benefits can be substantial.
+The strategy requires discipline and proper documentation.